tarantool/crud/README.md

 ## API

-The CRUD operations should be called from storage.
+The CRUD operations should be called from router.
 All storage replica sets should call `crud.init()`
 (or enable the `crud-storage` role) first to initialize storage-side functions that are used to manipulate data